-Your journey will begin in Miami, where you’ll meet your Group Leader and fellow Global Prep participants from the U.S. Then you’ll travel together to Manaus, a major city in the Amazonas region of Brazil.
-You’ll be met at the airport by AFS Staff or Volunteers who will bring you to your hotel.
+Your journey will begin in Miami, where you’ll meet an AFS Staff member and your fellow Global Prep participants from the U.S. The AFS Staff member will escort you through the airport and your group will travel together to Manaus, a major city in the Amazonas region of Brazil.
+You’ll be met at the airport by Belo Tours Staff who will bring you to your hotel.
 Once you settle in, you’ll have some time to enjoy the city of Manaus, whose prime location on the vast Negro River will serve as the gateway to your upcoming jungle adventures.

 You’ll begin by touring the cultural hotspots of Manaus, such as the Amazon Theater and local palaces.
 Then you’ll continue to the nearby town of Presidente Figueiredo, which is known as “Terra de Cachoeiras,” or “Land of Waterfalls.”
 There you can explore some spectacular caves and, as the name suggests, breathtaking waterfalls.

 After you’ve had some time to take in the Brazilian lifestyle, you’ll start your six-day boat expedition.
 You’ll begin on the Negro River and continue to the “Meeting of the Waters,” where different rivers combine to form the Amazon.
 In these waters, you and your group will have the chance to spot local wildlife, and even swim with pink river dolphins.
 Some of your other activities will include trekking through the Amazon forest, fishing for piranhas (safe, and surprisingly easy!), and observing the alligators that emerge at night.